HaydenLeBaron/thesaurizate.fi/ARCHITECTURE.md

 **Note**: Migration files use UTC timestamp-based naming (e.g., `20251006202559187_migration-name.sql`) to ensure proper ordering and avoid conflicts.

+### Development Data Management

+**⚠️ WARNING: Data Destruction Commands**

+The following command is available for local development only:

+- `npm run db:truncate:users` - Truncates the `users` table (cascades to `transactions` and `failed_transactions`)
+  - **⚠️ WARNING: This permanently deletes ALL user data! ⚠️**
+  - **⚠️ NEVER run this command in staging or production environments! ⚠️**
+  - Use only for local development when you need to reset test data
+  - The CASCADE option will also delete all related transactions and failed transaction records

 ### Available Commands

 #### Root Package Scripts